mcguffin/acf-openstreetmap-field/readme.txt

 Check out the [GitHub wiki](https://github.com/mcguffin/acf-openstreetmap-field/wiki).
 Some of the js events might come in handy for you.
 For Documentation of the map object, please refer to [LeafletJS](https://leafletjs.com).

-= Will you anwser support requests via emails? =
+= Will you anwser support requests via email? =

 No.